PunchThrough/CodeViewEditor-iOS/README.md

 Skipping Characters
 -------------------------
 The skipping characters file is used to skip characters when the entered text is the same as the next character.
 In the example below, if a `]` is typed and the next character is a `]`, no text is inserted and the cursor moves forward by the offset.
+The file is assumed to be JSON and end with `.json`.

 ```javascript
 {"]": {"text":"]", "offset":"1"}}